 How Much Meat Do We Eat?

-In the second half of the nineteen hundreds, global meat consumption increased fivefold, passing from 45 million tonnes of meat consumed in 1950 to the current 300 million tonnes.
-According to FAO estimates, this figure is set to double by 2050…
+In the second half of the 20th century, global meat consumption increased fivefold, growing from 45 million tonnes of meat consumed in 1950 to almost 300 million tonnes today.
+If nothing changes, this figure is set to double by 2050…

-In recent years, meat consumption has not only remained high in America and Europe, but has consistently grown in China, India and generally within those countries where a wealthy new middle class is emerging alongside a strong demographic increase (the Indian population, for instance, has grown by 200 million inhabitants every 10 years).
+In recent years, meat consumption has not only remained high in America and Europe, but has grown consistently in China, India, and those countries where a wealthy middle class is emerging along with rapid population growth.
+Meat consumption in China has grown approximately 15-fold in the last 50 years.

 If the populations from China, India, and Brazil, for instance, continue to consume meat at these rates, there soon won’t be sufficient land surface to feed all the necessary livestock.